zakicode19/YouTubeApi/README.md

 ## Data Cleaning
-After scraping the data, I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+After collacting  the data, We needed to clean it up so that it was usable for our model and visualiszation . we made the following changes and created the following variables:

-* Parsed numeric data out of salary
 * Removed duplicates channels
 * Removed outliers
-* Parsed rating out of company text
 * Made a new columns for  location
 * Made a new columns to masure interaction with videos
 * Added a gender column for each youtube channel
-* Use to data of the first vidoe published in channel to estimate it's age.
+* Used data from the first video uploaded to a channel to estimate its age. (to do)

 ## EDA
 We looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.